-COVID-19-related restrictions have impacted the way Social Security is processing disability claims and appeals.
-Below are some answers to the most frequently asked questions our SSDI attorneys have received in part one of a 2 part series.
+COVID-19-related restrictions impacted the way Social Security processed disability claims and appeals.
+Below are some answers to the most frequently asked questions.

 Obtaining medical records from applicants’ medical providers is a crucial part of processing applications for disability.
 COVID-19 has affected the staffing of physicians’ offices resulting in long delays in obtaining those records.
 Social Security also sends many applicants for medical evaluations when there is not sufficient evidence in the records to make a decision on a case.
 For months the vendors that provide physicians to perform these evaluations were closed.
 While most have reopened with restrictions, appointments have accumulated resulting in continued delays.

-If you are applying for disability benefits, requesting reconsideration of a denial of benefits or are waiting for a hearing before an Administrative Law Judge during year 2020/21, below are answers to the most frequently asked questions we have received.
+If you are applying for disability benefits, requesting reconsideration of a denial of benefits or are waiting for a hearing before an Administrative Law Judge in 2021, below are answers to the most frequently asked questions we have received.